Paul Klein (missionary)

 Paul Klein (25 January 1652 – 30 August 1717), also called Pablo Clain (Paulus Klein, Pavel Klein), was a Czech Jesuit missionary, pharmacist, botanist, author of an astronomic observation and writer.
 He was the rector of Colegio de Cavite as well as the rector of Colegio de San Jose and later Jesuit provincial superior in the Philippines, the highest ranking Jesuit official in the country.
 Klein is known as an important personality of life during the 18th-century Manila.

-Klein is known for writing a standardized Tagalog dictionary as well as the first person to describe Palau for the Europeans and to draw the first map of Palau, an act which practically equated to the discovery of Palau.
+Klein is known for writing a standardized Tagalog dictionary as well as the first person to describe Palau for the Europeans and to draw the first map of Palau,.
 He wrote the first astronomic observation from Manila of a lunar eclipse and an overview of medicinal plants in local as well as European languages as well as recipes for their usage.

 Life

 Klein was born in Cheb, Kingdom of Bohemia (now the Czech Republic) on 25 January 1652.
 He entered the Society of Jesus in 1669 and applied for travel to the colonies in 1678.
 Klein traveled to the Philippines alongside the fourth Jesuit mission dispatched from Bohemia in 1678, which consisted mostly of doctors and pharmacists through Genoa, Spain and Mexico, arriving to the Philippines in 1682.

 Klein first became a pharmacist.
 Pharmacy in those days was closely connected to the use of herbs and botanizing.
 Klein thus became the first person to describe native Philippine medicinal plants, using their names in several languages including Tagalog, Visayan and Kapampangan when he published his renowned Remedios fáciles para diferentes enfermedades... in 1712.

 Klein was a respected educator, a professor at the Jesuit college, and later the rector of Colegio de Cavite and Colegio de San Jose.
 He published several religious texts.
 He played an important role in the establishment of the Religious of the Virgin Mary in 1684 in Manila as the spiritual director of the congregation's founder.
 He is regarded by the said congregation as their second founder.

 In 1686 Klein described the lunar eclipse in Manila (published in Mémoires de l'Académie des Sciences, vol. 7, Paris).
 During the years of 1708–1712, Klein reached to the highest Jesuit position, becoming the provincial superior of the Jesuit order in the Philippines.
 He died on 30 August 1717 in Manila.